SPFDigiEnv/HelloWorldDocker/README.md

 ```

 ## Running the code
-The source code can be edited and then just re-run as above:
+The source code can be edited locally and then just re-run as above:

 ```
 python hello_world_docker.py